 Names on the Township 26 map of north Seattle

 Township 26 holds the names of many very early white settlers who were not homesteaders in the sense of living on their claim property.
-Some were simply investing in land in hopes of harvesting natural resources such as timber.
+Some paid cash to buy land and were simply investing in land in hopes of harvesting natural resources such as timber.
 Others hoped that their property might end up in the path of a railroad, which would greatly increase the land value.

-Thornton Creek could have been named for John Thornton (1825-1904) although he didn’t live in Seattle.
-Thornton was still living in the Dungeness-Port Townsend area as of 1889.
+At this writing I have not found any documentation of who Thornton Creek was named for.
+Perhaps it could have been named for John Thornton (1825-1904) although he didn’t live in Seattle.
+Thornton was still living in the Dungeness-Port Townsend area as of 1889 when this survey map was put together.
 Thornton had arrived in Washington Territory in 1850 and was a significant early settler as he served in the Territorial Legislature.

 The small lake marked with the name John Welch, is at 125th & Meridian Avenue and later became known as Haller Lake.